Tserieskinda/Sfs-System-Editor/README.md

 If Bad internet, click on cancel and load manually or Just Read "How to use offline"

 If you're on mobile/weak device You might have to wait a bit more.

+## How to use offline
+1) Download these two files-
+  The zip
+  The Program
+2) Open open the index.html with a browser
+3) Click on load sfs assets
+4) Navigate to the Zip file you just downloaded
+5) Click on the zip file and wait for it to load
+Now you can use the program.

 # Create a new system-
 Select a system centre, you can choose from the many presets available from the zip.
 Add body- allows you to add a body orbiting whatever you just selected